javirandor/disasters-wikipedia-floods/README.md

 # Uneven Coverage of Natural Disasters in Wikipedia: the Case of Floods

-This repo contains the code used for the paper entitled "Uneven Coverage of Natural Disasters in Wikipedia: the Case of Floods", which can be found at: [link when published]
+This repo contains the code used for the paper entitled "Uneven Coverage of Natural Disasters in Wikipedia: the Case of Floods", which can be found at: https://arxiv.org/abs/2001.08810

 ⚠ Site in construction